Faithful-Resource-Pack/Docs/src/routes/pages/classicfaithful/32x-texturing-guidelines.md

 <br id="large-bricks">

 **Large bricks (and polished stones in certain situations)** should leave the gaps, highlights, and shadows two pixels wide, and be upscaled normally from there.
 Depth shade the gaps and highlights, and for the gaps add a darker color as opposed to gems which add a lighter color.
-This helps give the gaps a 3d effect and makes the gaps a lot less flat and “AI upscaled” looking.
+This helps give the gaps a 3d effect and makes the gaps a lot less flat and "AI upscaled" looking.
 If the bricks have a linear pattern, small amounts of linear dithering may also be helpful.

 <img src="/images/pages/textures/classicfaithful/31.png" alt="large brick textures" class="center" loading="lazy">
 <p class="center"><i><b>Picture 31:</b> Examples of larger bricks and polished stones.
 Note the usage of two pixel wide blended gaps, small amounts of linear dithering, but the overall painted look.</i></p>

 <br id="polished-stones">

 **Polished stone/wood** are the same as large bricks, only with the interior of the texture being tiled and the obvious tiling repetitions removed.
-However, only do this if it looks good, otherwise refer to the entry of large bricks if it has a “noisy” or nonvanilla appearance which is undesirable.
+However, only do this if it looks good, otherwise refer to the entry of large bricks if it has a "noisy" or nonvanilla appearance which is undesirable.

 <img src="/images/pages/textures/classicfaithful/32.png" alt="polished stone textures" class="center" loading="lazy">
 <p class="center"><i><b>Picture 32:</b> Examples of polished stone and wood blocks.
 Note how the detail looks tiled and much more fine compared to vanilla, and the usage of two pixel wide blended gaps.</i></p>